Circumcision

 Many other comforting voices echo similar sentiments.
 But no matter how sweet the words, we cannot shake off our anxiety and fear.

-Then the time for the circumcision arrives.
-My father and mother, who have been seated in large chairs in the midst of the guests, stand up and approach the hut.
-Their faces radiate pride and contentment.
+Then the time arrives for the circumcision.
+My father and mother, seated in large chairs among the guests, stand up and approach the hut, their faces radiating pride and contentment.

 First, my father’s adopted son is taken into the hut, as he is the oldest among us.
-The other adopted son, who already has a child of his own, does not show up for the ceremony that day.
-The children who have come to watch inch closer to the hut, until the elders have to shoo them away.
+The other adopted son, who already has a child of his own, doesn’t show up for the ceremony that day.
+The children who have come to watch inch closer to the hut, till the elders have to shoo them away.

 Fear gripped me like a claw at that moment.
-Still, my wish to become a true Muslim is stronger.
+Still, my desire to become a true Muslim is stronger.
 But fear doesn’t vanish easily.
-Especially as the circumciser chants his prayers, my heart feels as if it will burst from my chest.
+Especially as the circumciser chants his prayers, my heart feels like it’s going to burst from my chest.
 The shouts have barely faded when my older stepbrother is led out of the hut.
 His walk is labored.
-His face is ashen, his lips white, and he appears utterly drained.
-They seat him back in his chair and placed a clay dish filled with ash between his legs to catch the blood still dripping from him.
+His face is ashen, his lips white, and he appears completely drained.
+They seat him back in his chair, and placed a clay dish filled with ash between his legs to catch the blood still dripping from him.

 One by one, the boys emerge from the hut, each as pale and unsteady as the last.
 Then my turn arrives.
-Two or three men hold my shoulders, seemingly fearing I might bolt away.
+Two or three men hold my shoulders, seemingly fearing I might run off.
 They guide me into the circumcision hut.
-The circumciser awaits me with a cruel anticipation—at least, that’s how it seems to me.
+The circumciser waits for me with a cruel anticipation—at least, that’s how it seems to me.
 I am seated on a chair.
 My head is tilted back.
-My shoulders were gripped tightly, and a pair of hands presses my forehead to keep me from looking down.
+My shoulders are gripped tightly, and a pair of hands presses my forehead to stop me from looking down.
 Beneath me, a clay plate filled with ash is prepared.
 Hands probe at my genitals, twisting the foreskin tightly, causing an intense burning sensation.
-Finally, the razor sliced through the flesh.
+Finally, the razor slices through the flesh.
 It is over.
 I have been circumcised.
-The hands that have been holding my forehead are withdrawn.
+The hands that have been holding my forehead withdraw.
 I look down to see blood dripping from the tip of my penis.

 “Don’t move yet,” one of them says.

 “Yes, don’t move.
-Wait until the blood flow stops,” another adds.
+Wait till the blood flow stops,” adds another.

 I watch as the thick, dark blood—almost like black threads—drips slowly into the ash-filled dish.

 The children start to disperse.
 Only the elders remain in the classroom where we have been circumcised.
-They too eventually dissolve, one by one, after offering their farewells.
+They too finally dissolve, one by one, after offering their farewells.

 “How do you feel now, Muk?
 Do you notice any change since being circumcised?”